maxmakesmagic/ormos/archive/en/articles/archive/feature/2017/04/amonkhet-mechanics-2017-04-03.md

 ![](https://media.wizards.com/2017/dw466ytu5_akh/en_1onFb1U6d2.png)

 From a rules perspective, the Cartouche subtype is fairly unremarkable.
-But we wouldn't add an Enchantment subtype unless something cared about them.
+But we wouldn't add an Aura subtype unless something cared about them.
 You now know that everything leads up to the five trials.
 Including this article, as it happens.
 Face the trials!

 ![](https://media.wizards.com/2017/dw466ytu5_akh/en_ifZVn707E2.png)